-Despite well-developed theory motivating the use of both conceptually-focused and practice-based teacher education pedagogies, no studies have rigorously evaluated their relative effectiveness - or the effectiveness of their combination - in preparing PSTs for complex teaching practice.
+Despite well-developed theory motivating the use of various traditional and practicebased teacher education pedagogies, no studies have rigorously evaluated their relative effectiveness - or the effectiveness of their combination - in preparing PSTs for complex teaching practice.
 Several studies have used non-experimental designs, however, and shown positive correlations between practice-based pedagogies and PST outcomes.
 For example, Kavanagh & Rainey (2017) analyzed video of teacher education coursework and PSTs' classroom instruction, finding instructional practices taught primarily through practice-based approaches were more frequently observed in PSTs' subsequent classroom instruction.
 Other studies have used experimental designs but not been able to provide theoretically-aligned evidence of the relative effectiveness of either type of pedagogy.
-For example, Strasser et al. (2021) compared video analysis, deliberate rehearsal, and a more conceptually-focused approach.
-However, for logistical reasons, the authors varied the content between the practice-based conditions (language stimulation skills for pre-K classrooms) and the conceptual condition (letter knowledge, phonemic awareness, print awareness), preventing a clean comparison between practice-based and conceptually-focused teacher education pedagogies.
+For example, Strasser et al. (2021) compared video analysis, deliberate rehearsal, and a more traditional approach.
+However, for logistical reasons, the authors varied the content between the practice-based conditions (language stimulation skills for pre-K classrooms) and the traditional approach (letter knowledge, phonemic awareness, print awareness), preventing a clean comparison.
 Another study, Sims et al. (2023), randomly assigned PSTs to either read about effective questioning for retrieval or watch an expert teacher model the practice, finding positive effects for the modelling condition.
-While the authors note that modelling plays an important role in some practice-based pedagogies, they acknowledge their study generated evidence only of the effects of modelling itself, not on the sorts of practice-based pedagogies more commonly used and studied in the field (Kavanagh et al., 2020; Shutz et al., 2019).
+While the authors note that modelling plays an important role in some practice-based pedagogies, they acknowledge their study generated evidence only of the effects of modelling itself, not on the sorts of practice-based pedagogies more commonly used in teacher education coursework and studied in the field (Kavanagh et al., 2020; Shutz et al., 2019).